As an artist I started using glow in the dark paint in 2011 and it is an amazing medium of constantly moving and changing light.

 All my paints are exclusive, almost every project I paint requires a different formula, these are many times brighter than glow in the dark printed inks.

-The paint I use, how the art is charged and different lighting conditions all work together to make the art change and look different from night to night, and even at different times of the night.
+The paint I select, how the art is charged and different lighting conditions all work together to make the art change and look different from night to night, and even at different times of the night.

 I work in an area that never gets natural daylight and yet it glows very brightly in the dark.
 I use bright CFL room lights and the paint closest to the light source obviously glows the brightest.
 If you want your posters or murals to glow brightly don’t put them in a distant shady corner of the room!

 You’ll only see glow colours when the paint is 100% charged.
 As the stored light starts to run out and fade the glow will always be a white colour.
 This is common to all glow in the dark paints.
 The white after-glow will continue to fade but you will easily see it glowing all night long.

 Lastly some of the decals are transparent.
 It helps to place them on a lighter surface as lighter colours will reflect the light from the paint.
 Very dark colours and black can reduce the appearance of the glow.

 Glow decals are intended for use in a dark room at night.
 If you have the windows open on a moonlit night you won’t see the glow so clearly.
 If you are applying glow in the dark star stickers at night it always helps to give your eyes time to adjust after flicking off the lights to see your progress.